Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

-\textit{29.
-Ellipsoidal web I}\ \ (asymmetric web IX)\ \ [B.1.a] \\ We may find the ranges of the coordinates by imposing the constraints that the metric have Lorentzian signature, and that the Cartesian coordinates are real.
+We may find the ranges of the coordinates by imposing the constraints that the metric have Lorentzian signature, and that the Cartesian coordinates are real.
 We thus have, assuming $w < v < u$ without loss of generality,

-In order to find the coordinate domains one would need to analyze the discriminant $\Delta$ of the characteristic polynomial of $L$, which is here a polynomial of degree $8$ in $t$, $x$ and $y$.
+In order to find the coordinate domains one would need to analyze the discriminant~$\Delta$ of the characteristic polynomial of~$L$, which is here a polynomial of degree $8$ in $t$, $x$ and $y$.
 The regions where $\Delta > 0$ give the coordinate domains.
-While this task is generally intractable, we can deduce from the above coordinate ranges that, for this web, there is only one adapted coordinate chart up to isometry.
-For a much more detailed exposition on the coordinate domains and singularities, we refer the reader to \cite{Hinterleitner1998}.
+While this task is generally intractable, we can deduce from the coordinate ranges that, for this web, there is only one adapted coordinate chart up to isometry.
+For a much more detailed exposition on the coordinate domains and singularities, we refer the reader to~\cite{Hinterleitner1998}.

-At this point we would like to mention that in this web, and in all of the irreducible webs to follow, it is possible to set one of the parameters (in this case $a$ or $b$) equal to $1$ via a homothetic transformation of $\mathbb{E}^3_1$, reducing the number of parameters.
-Indeed, this is what is typically done in \cite{Hinterleitner1994, Hinterleitner1998}.
+At this point we would like to mention that in this web, and in all of the irreducible webs to follow, it is possible to set one of the parameters (in this case $a$ or $b$) equal to $1$ via a homothetic transformation of~$\mathbb{E}^3_1$, reducing the number of parameters.
+Indeed, this is what is typically done in~\cite{Hinterleitner1998}.
 However, under isometries, the above parameters (or more precisely, the number of parameters) are essential and cannot be removed.

-\textbf{4.2.ix} \ $A = J_{-1}(a) \oplus J_1(b) \oplus J_1(0), \ \ 0 < a < b$ In the case that $A$ has the above canonical form modulo geometric equivalence, $L$ is irreducible and we readily obtain the transformation from Cartesian coordinates and the form of the metric from equations \eqref{Ag}-\eqref{ICTmetric}: \\
+\textbf{4.2.ix.} $A = J_{-1}(a) \oplus J_1(b) \oplus J_1(0)$, $0 < a < b$.
+In the case that $A$ has the above canonical form modulo geometric equivalence, $L$ is irreducible and we readily obtain the transformation from Cartesian coordinates and the form of the metric from equations \eqref{Ag}--\eqref{ICTmetric}.